Yeats uses evocative language to create poetry that includes both personal reflection and public commentary.

 We see Yeats reflecting in the poem when he tells us, ‘I have looked upon those brilliant creatures and now my heart is sore.’
 He compares himself to the youthful and energetic swans and realises that he is now entering old age and unlike the swans, he is alone.
 He tells us that everything has ‘changed’ since he first came to look at the swans nineteen years previously and that back then, he ‘trod with a lighter tread.’
 His use of contrast between himself and the swans really captures the essence of the poem.
 ‘Unwearied still, lover by lover, they paddle in the cold companionable streams.’
 The swans are youthful and he puts this down to the companionship he is clearly lacking in his life.
 The alliterative, ‘cold companionable’ shows the comfort of the swans.
 The fact that Yeats got married to the much younger, Georgie Hyde-Lees shortly after writing this poem highlights the self reflection that Yeats undertook while writing this poem.

 While there is no public commentary in this poem, it has a universal theme, which is a human’s need for companionship.
-Yeats is clearly frustrated with his life and he’s also worried that life the swans who could disappear, his writing skills could also leave him at any time, now that he has got older.
+Yeats is clearly frustrated with his life and he’s also worried that like the swans who could disappear, his writing skills could also leave him at any time in the future.
 Worrying about the future and worrying about loss is a human characteristic and is felt by humans all over the globe regardless of the era.
 The fact that Yeats did something about his loneliness sends a clear message to the public that if you are unhappy, it is up to you to change that.

 Yeats goes on to reflect on the changing attitudes towards the instigators of the rebellion, namely Constance Markiewicz, Padraig Pearse, Thomas McDonagh and John McBride.
 It is in fact McBride that is the most interesting here as Yeats reflects on how even after hurting ‘some who are near my heart,’ he is now worthy of mention in the poem for what he has done for Ireland.
 McBride who married Maud Gonne and treated her badly has now been ‘transformed utterly’ by the events of the rising.
 Yeats’ reflection has caused him to change his opinion on many of the characters he mentions in stanza two of the poem.